Skip to main content

 • Your case is complex.
 Severe crowding, significant bite correction (overbite, underbite, crossbite), and large tooth rotations are still handled more predictably by fixed braces.
 Brackets and wires give the orthodontist precise three-dimensional control that aligners cannot always match.

-• You want the lowest cost.
+• You want the lower cost.
 Fixed metal braces are the most affordable orthodontic option, especially for moderate to complex cases.
 If budget is the primary concern, metal braces offer excellent value.

 • Compliance is a concern.
 Fixed braces work 24 hours a day with no patient discipline required.
 If you are treating a teenager — or you know you are likely to forget to re-insert aligners — fixed braces remove the compliance variable entirely.